Min. time required: 2:00

 Details about the trains: Vigezzo Vision and Centovalli Express

-The Treno Panoramico Vigezzo Vision offers one special seat situated beside the driver in the first train carriage.
-Great for photographers and video makers!
+The Treno Panoramico Vigezzo Vision offers one special seat situated beside the driver in the front train carriage.
+Great for pictures or videos!

 The Centovalli ride is relatively short: about 2 hours.
 You can get off the train for these villages and hikes: